Shefa21/ItsHardToCookSushi/README.md

 Used engine - Godot

-How to install - no need to install , playable on web from itch.io
+How to install - no need to install , playable on web from link on itch.io

 How to play - This is a story based game.
 For different keys there are different functionalities ,In the map, for pressing-